Frequently Asked Questions About Postpartum Depression & Related Illnesses

 My Postpartum OCD Baby Grows Up, While I Have An Anxiety Attack.

 If you ignore PPD it could end up turning into chronic major depression for the rest of your life.
-It also has the potential to affect your child’s development.
+It also has the potential to affect your child’s cognitive and behavioral development and his or her future mental health.
 This is why it is not a good idea to try and wait until PPD goes away on its own.
 There are a variety of effective treatments from which you can choose that will help you recover.
-You might also be interested in What Makes Moms With Postpartum Depression Finally Reach Out for Help?
+Getting help is so important.

 Can (or should) I have another child after experiencing a perinatal mood and anxiety disorder?